-The fire hazards should be specifically identified, typically on a fire area basis.
+The fire hazards should be identified specifically, typically by fire area.
 The fire hazards for a plant undergoing decommissioning may be significantly different from those for an operating plant, and they may change as decommissioning progresses.
-The fire hazards analysis should consider the potential for increased combustible loading from sources such as equipment lay-down areas, waste accumulation and storage areas, and materials necessary to support decontamination and dismantlement activities.
-Hot work involving the use of open flame or sparks is also likely to increase during decommissioning.
+The fire hazards analysis should consider the potential for increased combustible loading from sources such as equipment lay down areas, waste accumulation and storage areas, and materials necessary to support decontamination and dismantlement activities.
+Hot work involving open flames or sparks is also likely to increase during decommissioning.
 Other fire hazards may include temporary structures and support systems (e.g., electrical, heating, and ventilation) that may impact the fire hazards in the plant.